Going beyond the stereotypes: managing employees with Asperger’s

 In contrast, Asperger's syndrome is not visible – the differences lie in processing and thinking style – and there is no obligation to disclose the condition to an employer.
 For these reasons, many managers are not aware that they may have employees with Asperger’s.

-Screened earlier this year, The 'A' Word was a critically acclaimed TV drama following the lives of a family with an autistic child, Joe.
+If you haven't seen it, The 'A' Word is a critically acclaimed BBC TV drama that offers a good introduction to the issues individuals with this condition face.
+The programme follows the lives of a family with an autistic child, Joe.
 Joe's autism was depicted as a condition which gives him strengths as well as difficulties.

-I recently carried out a study with HR practitioners and line managers to discover the strengths and difficulties which employees with Asperger’s may have.
+As part of my research, I carried out a study with HR practitioners and line managers to discover the strengths and difficulties which employees with Asperger’s may have.
 The findings showed that adults with Asperger's who apply to work for your company are likely to bring with them many strengths, particularly in the 'hard' skills associated with predictive analytics and capacity for work involving fine detail.

 Seven 'clusters' of characteristics and behaviours emerged from my research, connected to the following characteristics; IQ; work ethic; attention to detail; social interaction and working with others; a tendency to be blunt and direct; being hyper sensitive to lights and noise; and being inflexible.